Effects of the entropy source on Monte Carlo simulations: Results

 \paragraph{On Reproducibility} Fundamentally, when using a true random number generator (classical or quantum) the simulation results are not bit-wise reproducible, i.e., two consecutive executions will yield slightly different outcomes.
 An outcome of a stochastic simulation is deemed reproducible if - all parameters being equal - the results of repeated execution yield distributions of the desired observables that do not differ in a statistically significant way.
 To ensure reproducibility of our data collection and analysis procedures we utilise the Snakemake\cite{molderSustainableDataAnalysis2021} framework to automate the compilation of the collection routines and the actual data collection. \paragraph{Monte Carlo estimates of $\mathbf{\pi/4}$}

 First we consider the commonly known method of estimating $\pi$ (Method A, c.f.
 SM \ref{subsect:pi_approximation}) and apply the sign test to $N=2.832\cdot 10^{6}$ $\tilde{\pi}$ samples (c.f.
 SM \ref{subsec:Tests}), each obtained using $M=10^5$ points on $[0,1]^2$.
 The coordinates $(x,y)$ of each point are drawn from the uniform distribution between 0 and 1 using a QRNG or Mersenne Twister PRNG, respectively.
 We consider the $99.99\%$ confidence interval of the hypothesis $H_0: m=\pi$ (i.e. the median is $\pi$), with the alternative hypothesis $H_A:m\neq \pi$.
 Here, \ref{fig:EvolutionOfTheBinomialTest} E illustrates the evolution of the acceptance interval (shown as the green bar) for growing sample sizes, along with the values of the test statistic (number of values $>m$) for the datasets obtained with PRNG (blue) and QRNG (red) and the ideal statistic ($\frac{N}{2}$, gold).
 The following can be observed: after roughly $N_C \sim 1.4 \cdot 10^6$ $\tilde{\pi}$ samples, $H_0$ must be \textit{rejected} for the data obtained using the Mersenne Twister PRNG (i.e. the test statistic leaves the acceptance range) but it can \textit{not} be rejected for data obtained using the QRNG.
-Explicitly this means that we must reject the claim that the median is $\pi$ for PRNG data but do not reject it for QRNG data: the latter may thus be considered to provide qualitatively better results.
+Explicitly this means that we must reject the claim that the median is $\pi$ for PRNG data but do not reject it for QRNG data: the latter may thus be considered to provide qualitatively better results

 We emphasise that no statement is made about a statistical error of the 2nd kind ($H_A$ is true but $H_0$ is accepted) for the QRNG dataset, i.e., the analysis does not bound the probability of $H_A:m\neq\pi$ for the QRNG dataset.

 With $N_C$ corresponding to the entire obtained dataset, we determined that the hypothesis is consistently rejected for PRNG data starting with $N'\approx 0.82 N_C$ samples, whereas QRNG data remains accepted.
 This implies that for $N>N'$ only the QRNG data yields acceptable results.
 We make no statement on the quality of each approximation for $N\leq N'$, where both datasets are accepted.
 This observation means that if the sample sizes are increased beyond $N'$ (tested for $2\times N_C$), higher accuracy of the simulation results can be achieved with QRNG input, whereas no improvement in accuracy can be obtained with the PRNG.